codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 ----

 The other option is to download the .phar file from the `phpUnit <https://phpunit.de/getting-started/phpunit-7.html>`__ site.
-This is standalone file that should be placed within your project root.
+This is a standalone file that should be placed within your project root.

 ************************